brian-cobo/Machine-Learning-Portfolio/README.md

 # Machine-Learning-Projects

-I'll be adding different projects as I work on them, learn new things, and practice new skills.
+Some basic projects I worked on a long time ago to learn some basic machine learning algorithms